Repairs

 Repair Information

-My strong suit is that I'm very familiar with older (1800s-1970s) instruments (as well as downright obscure ones) and will have insights as far as setup, stringing, and repair processes to suit those guys best.
-I also play almost everything I work on so I understand what each critter needs.
-I can work on anything fretted and do a lot of local general setup and repair of modern acoustic and electric instruments as well.
-While I work on bowed instruments, it is not my main line of work, and so we now have Andy Lake specializing in bowed instruments with us here at the shop and he's doing an incredibly good job and is ready for as much work as can be thrown at him.
+Our strong suit is that we're very familiar with older (1800s-1970s) instruments (as well as downright obscure ones) and will have insights as far as setup, stringing, and repair processes to suit those guys best.
+I (Jake) also play almost everything I work on so I understand what each critter needs.
+We can work on anything fretted and do a lot of local general setup and repair of modern acoustic and electric instruments as well.
+While we work on bowed instruments (and I, Jake, have for many years), it is not our main line of work, and so we now have Manny Flaherty specializing in bowed instruments with us here at the shop and he's doing an incredibly good job and is ready for as much work as can be thrown at him.

 So?
 How much does this stuff cost?
 Basic repair rates vary depending on instrument types and time associated.
-I charge a basic $70/hr shop rate for work as of 2019 (still the same in 2024).
-I will not do "partial" repair jobs if the end result is an instrument that plays poorly.
-I wouldn't drive in a car with only three of its four wheels, would you?
-I do, however, tend to do "what an instrument needs to play well" rather than heaping on all sorts of extra, unnecessary work.
-I try to keep everything as affordable as possible and often throw in a lot of free time if I'm working on difficult patients.
+We charge "per job" and not hourly rates.
+We will not do "partial" repair jobs if the end result is an instrument that plays poorly.
+We do, however, tend to do "what an instrument needs to play well" rather than heaping on all sorts of extra, unnecessary work.
+We try to keep everything as affordable as possible and often throw in a lot of free time if I'm working on difficult patients.

 General Costs